-Staff are expected to be excellent role models setting and maintaining high standards of behaviour both in and out of the school and being conscious of professional boundaries.
-Staff are also expected to advise students that tolerance and respect for each other, and adults is expected at all times.
+Staff are expected to be excellent role models, setting, and maintaining high standards of behaviour both in and out of the school and being conscious of professional boundaries.
+Staff are also expected to advise students that tolerance and respect for each other, and adults is always expected.

-B4 Adult Interaction
+B4 Interaction